-Everyone knows that keeping your pipeline full of new prospects is essential to meeting sales goals.
+Everyone knows that keeping the pipeline full of new prospects is essential to meeting your sales goals.
 As you evaluate your pipeline every month, how sure are you about which opportunities will be converting to sales for the following month?
 Do you find you or your salespeople evaluating the same projects that seem to keep rolling over from month to month with little or no progress?
 Perhaps it is because the prospect keeps rolling over the decision every month.
 It sounds like this … “We haven’t had the chance to meet and discuss it yet” or “Give us a few days to think it over and we will get back to you”

 Salespeople tend to be optimistic people.
 This means that when you hear these things you often believe you still have a good opportunity that deserves to be in your pipeline.
 You may justify it by recalling a time when a deal took longer than usual to close, but you finally made the sale.
 I think if you analyzed all the times you were in this situation, the truth would be that most of these deals turn out to be a no. You may get different excuses from the prospects which may make them seem to be different, but at the end of the day, the result is the same.